LEIC-ES-2021-22/templates/README.md

-# uni4all - _[your (sub)product name]_ Development Report
+_[your product name]_ Development Report

-Welcome to the documentation pages of the _[your product name]_ of **uni4all**!
+Welcome to the documentation pages of the _[your product name]_!

-You can find here detailed about the (sub)product, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):
+You can find here detailed about the product (or mini-app or module), from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](#Product-Vision)